Our Past Military Aircraft Crash Cases

-“The KC-130 Hercules has long been considered a workhorse of the Marine Corps, used for refueling of other aircraft, as well as transporting personnel and equipment,” says aviation attorney Timothy A. Loranger, who is representing family members of victims who perished in the crash.
+“The KC-130 Hercules has long been considered a workhorse of the Marine Corps, used for refueling of other aircraft, as well as transporting personnel and equipment,” said our aviation attorney Timothy A. Loranger, who represented family members of victims who perished in the crash.
 “While these aircraft are traditionally thought of as being reliable, many who work on them and fly them know that they can, at times, be temperamental.”

 An investigation into the 2013 accident found that the helicopter’s engine control unit (ECU) contained in the EMC-35 FADEC (Full Authority Digital Electronic Control) and its component parts failed.
 FADEC is a digital computer that controls fuel to a turbine engine.
 The part failure led to a significant reduction of fuel flow to the engine, which caused the main rotor to spin too slowly to stay airborne.
 The FADEC is used interchangeably in civil and military aircraft.